 - 1 medium onion, chopped (8 ounces; 227 grams)

 - 4 cloves garlic, finely chopped

-- Melt the coconut oil in the pot.
+- After chopping the veggies, melt the coconut oil in a Dutch oven.
 Soften the onion and garlic over medium heat for about 5 minutes.
 Stir them constantly and do not let them brown!